bregman-arie/devops-exercises/README.md

 #### :baby: Beginner

 <details>
-<summary>Explain what each of the following commands does and given an example on how to use it
+<summary>Explain what each of the following commands does and given an example on how to use it:

   * ls
   * rm
   * rmdir (can you achieve the same result by using <code>rm</code>?)